Table of Contents

 Guitars With P90 Pickups

 Acoustic Guitar Pickups

-There are many types of acoustic guitar pickups, but the most common are piezo, in-body microphones, and magnetic soundhole devices.
+There are many types of acoustic guitar pickups.
+But the most common are piezo, in-body microphones, and magnetic sound hole devices.

-Piezo pickups are small ceramic discs that sit under the saddle of an acoustic guitar and translate the string vibrations into an electrical signal.
+Piezo pickups are small ceramic discs that sit under the saddle of an acoustic guitar.
+They translate the string vibrations into an electrical signal.

 All with a transducer to produce the signal.
 This is great for guitars that do not use steel strings, as magnetic pickups are useless.